-We have acted as special counsel to Huntsman ICI Chemicals LLC, a Delaware limited liability company (the "Company"), and the Guarantors (as defined below) in connection with the public offering of (a) \$600,000,000 aggregate principal amount of the Company's 10 1/8% Senior Subordinated Notes due 2009 and (b) (EURO)200,000,000 aggregate principal amount of the Company's 10 1/8% Senior Subordinated Notes due 2009 (together, the "Exchange Notes"), that are unconditionally guaranteed (the "Guarantee") by each of Huntsman ICI Financial LLC (the "Delaware Guarantor"), Tioxide Group (the "U.K. Guarantor") and Tioxide Americas Inc. (the "Cayman Guarantor" and, collectively with the Delaware Guarantor and the U.K. Guarantor, the "Guarantors").
-The Exchange Notes are to be issued pursuant to an exchange offer (the "Exchange Offer") in exchange for a like principal amount and denomination of the issued and outstanding 10 1/8% Senior Subordinated Notes due 2009 of the Company (the "Original Notes") under an Indenture dated as of June 30, 1999 (the "Indenture"), between the Company and Bank One, N.A., as Trustee (the "Trustee"), as contemplated by the Exchange and Registration Rights Agreement dated as of June 30, 1999 (the "Registration Rights Agreement"), by and among the

-Company, the Guarantors, Goldman, Sachs & Co., Deutsche Bank Securities Inc., Chase Securities Inc. and Warburg Dillon Read LLC.
+We have acted as special counsel to Huntsman ICI Chemicals LLC, a Delaware limited liability company (the "Company"), and the Guarantors (as defined below) in connection with the public offering of (a) \$600,000,000 aggregate princi pal amount of the Company's 10 1/8% Senior Subordinated Notes due 2009 and (b) (Euro) 200,000,000 aggregate principal amount of the Company's 10 1/8% Senior Subordi nated Notes due 2009 (together, the "Exchange Notes"), that are unconditionally guaranteed (the "Guarantee") by each of Huntsman ICI Financial LLC (the "Dela ware Guarantor"), Tioxide Group (the "U.K. Guarantor") and Tioxide Americas Inc. (the "Cayman Guarantor" and, collectively with the Delaware Guarantor and the U.K. Guarantor, the "Guarantors").
+The Exchange Notes are to be issued pursuant to an exchange offer (the "Exchange Offer") in exchange for like principal amounts of the issued and outstanding 10 7/8% Senior Subordinated Notes due 2009 of the Company (the "Original Notes") under the Indenture, dated as of June 30, 1999 (the "Indenture"), between the Company and Bank One, N.A., as Trustee (the "Trustee"), as contemplated by the Exchange and Registration Rights Agreement, dated as of June 30, 1999 (the "Registration Rights Agreement"), by and among the Company, the Guarantors, Goldman, Sachs & Co., Deutsche Bank Securities Inc., Chase Securities Inc. and Warburg Dillon Read LLC.